 But for many kids, the refusal to use the potty stems not from defiance, but from legitimate anxieties and fears.
 They’re not equipped to express these emotions, much less understand why they feel the way they do.
 Instead, they cry, refuse, and melt down.

-After all, she might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
-These are all valid concerns that can get brushed aside when we focus only on their behavior, and not the root cause of it.
+Your child might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
+These are all valid concerns that can get brushed aside when you focus only on his behavior, and not the root cause of it.

-Address these anxieties to help your 3 year old feel comfortable.
-Read books like It Hurts When I Poop! by Howard Bennett to talk about her fears.
-Show empathy and share how many other kids have felt scared, too.
-And let her know that however different pooping in the potty is, it’ll eventually feel normal.
+Address these anxieties to help him feel comfortable.
+Read books like It Hurts When I Poop! by Howard Bennett to talk about his fears.
+Show empathy and share how other kids have felt scared, too.
+And let him know that however different pooping in the potty is, it’ll eventually feel normal.

 Sometimes the pressure to poop in the potty is so strong that your child feels too wound up to make it happen.

 Instead, help her relax by offering something to look at.
-Books to read, an iPad to play with—anything to keep her focus away from the pressure to poop.
+Books to read, a tablet to play with—anything to keep her focus away from the pressure to poop.
 You might even designate certain toys that she can only play with in the bathroom to keep her distracted and enjoy sitting on the potty.

 We’ve all done it: brushed our teeth even though we’ve already done it, turned left at the intersection like we usually do even though we needed to go right.
 We’re creatures of habit, and usually for the better.

 The same is true for your child.
 The more regularly she goes to the potty—even just to sit on it—the more normal and automatic it’ll feel for her.
 She doesn’t have to think about whether to sit on the potty or not—she’ll do so on her own.

 The result?
 She has one less thing to focus on or argue about, freeing her up to poop in the potty.